 Stock options are a great tool for many outcomes.
-We can use them to get better leverage on a trade, create more consistent profits, bring in cash during a stagnant market, hedge positions - the list of uses can go on and on.
+We can use them to get better leverage on a trade, create more consistent profits, bring in cash during a stagnant market, hedge positions, and the list of uses goes on.

-As you look closer though you may discover this simple trade is actually going to take a lot of money!
+As you look closer though you may discover this simple trade is going to take a lot of money.
 With a quote price around $218/share, a simple 100 share trade will require $21, 800.

-For various reasons, this is an unattainable amount of cash to some people.
-Some may simply not have that much available cash to trade, and for others they may not want to risk such a large capital investment.
+For various reasons, this is an unattainable amount of cash for some people.
+Some may not have that much cash available to trade, and for others, they may not want to risk such a large amount of capital.

 Instead of buying the stock for $218/share, you could buy the $218 call option for only $2.90.
 This makes the entire investment only $290.